havyjavy/Healthcare-and-Covid-19/README.md

 * Kaylon Young

 ## Description
-The purpose of this project is to look at the mask use, income and healthcare cost and determine if they have an effect on Covid-19 infections and deaths in the United States.
+Our team wanted to tell the story of covid-19 in the United States and the effects of mask use, income and healthcare cost on infections and deaths.

 ## Questions
 * How strong is the relationship between COVID19 infections and deaths?